VIDA-NYU/ache/README.md

 `<stopwords file path>` is a file with list of words that the classifier should ignore.
 Example: https://github.com/ViDA-NYU/ache/blob/master/config/sample_config/stoplist.txt

+Example of building a page classifier using test data:

+    ./build/install/ache/bin/ache  -c config/sample_config/stoplist.txt -o model_output -t config/sample_training_data

 ## Start ACHE

 After you generate a model, you need to prepare the seed file, where each line is a URL.
-To start the crawler, run:
+Then to start the crawler, run:

     ./build/install/ache/bin/ache startCrawl -o <data output path> -c <config path> -s <seed path> -m <model path> [-e <elastic search index name>]